Easy Ayurveda Video Classes

 Flowers – Axillary, solitary on long slender pedicels of varying lengths

-Whitish, or pale bluish in colour
+Whitish, or pale bluish in color

 Fruits – Capsules Ovoid